 by Dr Melanie Robinson | November 9, 2022 | 6 min read

-Building Information Modelling (BIM) is a digital way of working, for improved collaboration and the sharing of information and data between all parties in a construction or infrastructure project.
+Building Information Modelling (BIM) is a digital way of working, for improved collaboration and sharing of information and data between all parties in a built environment construction project.

-BIM brings efficiencies to the design process, reductions in budgeted costs, and savings along the full design, construct and operate timeline of a building project.
+BIM brings efficiencies to the design process, reductions in budgeted costs and savings across the built asset’s lifecycle.

 Although BIM is supporting advanced technologies, it is not a software platform or something that can be perceived as a tangible application.
 BIM is a process which requires people and technology to work together.
-To be successful, BIM requires three main activities: the generation of information, the maintenance of information, and the using (or sharing) of information.
+To be successful, BIM requires three main activities, the generation of information, the maintenance of information and the exchanging of information.

 Through improving data management and collaboration in this way, we will see the industry deliver efficiency throughout each stage of a project, as well as reducing costs and saving on construction time.

-Data (or information) also provides a way to store the necessary architectural and design data for 3D modelling and simulation activities.
-This is incredibly useful for the design and structural considerations of a project, as well as allowing clients to engage at each stage of the project when and if they require.
+Data (or information) also provides a way to store the necessary architectural and design data for 3D modelling and simulation activities, which is incredibly useful for the design and structural considerations of a project, as well as allowing clients to engage at each stage of the project when and if they require.

-The Canada construction market size was $325.1 billion in 2021, with the market projected to grow at an Annual Average Growth Rate (AAGR) of more than 2% during the period 2023 to 2026.
-With BIM and digital construction being set to become an integral part of the industry, there is an immediate need to educate and train industry professionals on the benefits of these new working practices in order to rival other global markets.
-This will allow the Canada market to be more competitive, and in turn deliver better projects across the construction sector.
+The Canada construction market size was $325.1 billion in 2021, with the market projected to grow at an Average Annual Growth Rate (AAGR) of more than 2% during the period 2023 to 2026.
+With BIM and digital construction being set to becoming an integral part of the industry, there is an immediate need to educate and train industry professionals on the benefits of these new working practices to rival other global markets.
+This will allow the Canada market to be more competitive and in turn deliver better projects across the construction sector.

-BIM centres around the creation of an employer’s (or client) information requirements (EIR), which define the information that the employer wishes to procure in order to develop and operate a built asset.
+BIM centres around the creation of an exchange information requirements (EIR), which define the information that the client wishes to procure in order to develop and operate a built asset.
 Setting this out in a contract document ensures that appropriate information is created in a suitable format at the right time.
-In 2019, the international standard ISO 19650 was launched to ensure that there is a universal understanding of how we manage the information flow over the whole life cycle of a built asset using BIM.
+In 2019 the international standard ISO19650 was launched to ensure that there is a universal understanding of how we manage the information flow over the whole life cycle of a built asset using BIM.

-ISO 19650 is set out over five parts: concept, delivery, operation, information exchange, and data security – all set within a common language so that professionals in any geographical region can work to the same regulations and terminology.
+ISO19650 is set out over five parts; concept, delivery, operation, information exchange and data security – all set within a common language so that professionals in any geographical region can word to the same regulations and terminology.

-While many businesses within the construction section may not know about BIM, implementing the right technologies and processes to facilitate digital methods of construction, and becoming ISO 19650 compliant, are worth the investment.
+While many businesses within the construction sector may not know about BIM, implementing the right technologies and processes to facilitate digital methods of construction, and becoming ISO 19650 compliant, are worth the investment.

-BIM reduce the time required for communication and represent a positive return on investment.
+BIM processes are proven to reduce the time required for communication and report a positive return on investment.

 One of the most fundamental aspects of the ISO 19650 international standard is ensuring the right people have the right information at the right time.

-While this may seem like a simple benefit, information not being with the right person when required can cause significant project delays.
+While this may seem simple, information not being in the right place when required has been known to cause significant project delays.
 With ISO 19650, ambiguity ends, and projects can push forward.

-The Royal Architectural Institute of Canada states that BIM is ‘the process of collaboratively developing and managing an integrated digital model containing a built asset’s geometry and lifecycle information’.
+The Royal Architectural Institute of Canada states that BIM is the process of collaboratively developing and managing an integrated digital model containing a built asset’s geometry and lifecycle information.
 The model acts as a ‘single-source of truth’ and supports the many practices that are involved in the design, construction, operation and management of a built asset.
 Chapter 5.6: Building Information Modelling of the Canadian Handbook of Practice for Architects (CHOP), provides an overview of BIM in the management of practice and projects and presents basic concepts of BIM as well as resources.

 Member of the Ryder Alliance